Dre Campbell Farm

 Image via mankatofreepress.com

 Your plant will show signs of stunting, and a dark green color will appear in both leaves and stems.
-Symptoms will show on older leaves first, and they may acquire a purplish hue.
+Symptoms will appear first on older leaves, which may acquire a purplish hue.

-This can result from conditions too cold for the plant to take up phosphorus or poor soil health.
+This can result from conditions that are too cold for the plant to take up phosphorus or from poor soil health.

-There are a few home remedies for plant phosphorus deficiencies.
+There are a few home remedies for phosphorus deficiency in plants.
 Firstly, do not overwater the plants.
 Adding manure to the soil may also help.

 You can also introduce clay particles into the soil and add compost.
-Bone meal is a great product for naturally increasing phosphorus in soil.
+Bone meal is a great product for naturally increasing soil phosphorus levels.

 2. Potassium